Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Make a Resume for Your First Job
+How to Write a Successful Resume for Your First Job

 Name: John Doe

-Contact Information: Phone number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Contact number Contact Information: Email address, phone number LinkedIn profile

 Education:

-- Master of Science degree in marketing XYZ University, Graduated May 2021
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021

-- Relevant course: Market Research, Data Analysis and Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience: